-The following table presents aggregate fees billed to the Company for services rendered by Ernst & Young LLP during the years ended December 31, 2022 and 2021:
+The following table presents aggregate fees billed to the Company for services rendered by Ernst & Young LLP during the years ended December 31, 2023 and 2022:

-2022 2021
+2023 2022

-Audit Fees (1) \$ 2,235,500 \$ 1,914,000
+Audit Fees (1) \$ 2,207,705 \$ 2,235,500

-Audit-Related Fees (2) 1,305,000
+Audit-Related Fees

-Tax Fees
+Tax Fees (2) 62,678

 All Other Fees

-Total \$ 2,235,500 \$ 3,219,000
+Total \$ 2,270,383 \$ 2,235,500

-(1) Audit Fees include fees for services rendered for the audit and quarterly reviews of our consolidated financial statements, including those filed with the SEC on Forms 10-K and 10-Q, respectively, as well as statutory and financial audits for our United States and foreign consolidated subsidiaries.
-Additionally, audit fees include other regulatory filings, and similar engagements, such as attest services, comfort letters, consents, and reviews of documents filed with or submitted to the SEC.
+- (1) Audit fees include fees for services rendered for the audit and quarterly reviews of our consolidated financial statements, including those filed with the SEC on Forms 10-K and 10-Q, respectively, as well as statutory and financial audits for our United States and foreign consolidated subsidiaries.
+Additionally, audit fees include other regulatory filings, and similar engagements, such as attest services, comfort letters, consents, and reviews of documents filed with or submitted to the SEC. - (2) Tax fees represent fees for services performed by the independent registered public accounting firm's tax personnel, except those services specifically related to the audit and review of the financial statements, and consisted of tax consulting and compliance professional services, including to our United States and foreign consolidated subsidiaries.